bocoup/jqfundamentals.com/content/javascript-basics/index.md

 listed above* are truthy.
 This includes empty arrays, empty objects, all non-empty strings (including the string `'0'`), and all numbers other than `0`.

-### Semicolons

-Great debates have raged about the necessity of semicolons when it comes to writing JavaScript.
-As a beginner, you are *strongly* encouraged to use semicolons to terminate all of your statements.
-The [rules for automatic semicolon insertion](http://bclary.com/2004/11/07/#a-7.9.1) can be difficult to understand and memorize, and neglecting to include a semicolon where one is required can result in unexpected behavior.

-    // leaving semicolons out like this ... a = b + c
-    ( d || e ).call()

-    // ... translates to this, which will probably break a = b + c( d || e ).call();

 ## Further reading

 We've only scratched the surface of JavaScript.
 The Mozilla Developer Network